alexandersc22/portfolio/README.md

 ## Certificates
-I always seek to find ways to upskill and equip myself better for the demands of the workplace as a data/BI analyst by attending online courses.
+I always seek to find ways to upskill and equip myself better for the demands of the workplace as a data/BI analyst by taking online courses.
 Here's a list of the ones I have completed:

 - [Google Data Analytics Specialization](https://coursera.org/share/4a0cc2db68c82a73d0520c107fb50b28) (25 June 2026) (Coursera - Google)